 XenDesktop

-1. Complete Desktop Environment: When users connect through XenDesktop, they see a complete desktop environment, identical to what they would see if they were sitting in front of a physical computer.
+1. Complete Desktop Environment: When users connect through XenDesktop, they see a complete desktop environment, identical to what they would know if they were sitting in front of a physical computer.
 This includes the desktop background, taskbar, system tray, start menu, and all the applications and files.

 2. Personalization: Users can personalize their virtual desktops.
 Depending on how it configures it, users can change settings, install applications, or modify the look and feel, and these changes persist across sessions.